-The biggest obstacles for the openness of the basic and the high prosecutor's offices is the lack of websites or their irregular upto-dating.
+The biggest obstacles for the openness of the basic and the high prosecutor's offices remains the lack of websites or their irregular up-to-dating.
 This is why the access to the Information Booklets about the Work of the prosecution is restricted, although the Instructions for drafting of the Information Booklets provide that the body that does not have a website publishes the Information Booklet on another's body web presentation.
 Although some basic courts do publish the Information Booklets on another bodies' websites, the access to those information is not facilitated.
 It is necessary to bear in mind the degree of development of information technologies and the fact that the communication via internet has become an integral part of everyday life.
 There is no rational explanation for the fact that public authorities, including basic and high prosecutor's offices, tend to avoid opportunities to communicate with the public via internet.
-When it comes to conflict of interest prevention, only 5% of prosecutor's offices fulfils indicators.
-This is a consequence of the fact that only 2 offices have conducted trainings for their staff in this area, while none of them has published their integrity plans.
+When it comes to conflict of interest prevention, the situation is not promising.
+This is a consequence of the fact that only 6 offices have conducted trainings for their staff in this area, while only 2 of them have published their integrity plans.

-Recommendations for the improvement of the openness of Basic and High Prosecutor's Offices 14:
+Recommendations for the improvement of the openness of Basic and High Prosecutor's Offices 12: